 Depending on size and speed, a car may be able to stop within 2 to 4 seconds and within 150 feet.
 Stopping an 80,000 pound tractor-trailer in perfect weather can take almost twice as long- more than 290 feet and at least 7 seconds.
 So when traffic ahead slows or stops, a car can stop more quickly than a semi following it.
 If both vehicles slow down, the space between them can shrink.
 If the trucker was following too closely, the truck can rear end the vehicle ahead.
-Unfortunately, rear end 18 wheeler accidents in Missouri are not uncommon.
+Unfortunately, rear end 18 wheeler accidents are not uncommon.

 Having enough space between a truck and the vehicles ahead of it also helps the a truck driver see and react to traffic conditions ahead quickly enough to avoid dangerous situations.
 If a tractor- trailer driver does not have enough time and space to safely avoid a dangerous situation and the driver has to slam on the brakes, the eighteen wheeler may jackknife and crash into other vehicles on the road.